dahalankur/es4VHDL/README.md

 ## Project Description
 This project builds a platform-agnostic web ide for ICE40 FPGAs.
-Users will be able to [build projects](#TODO), [Compile their code to bitstreams](#TODO), and [flash their bitstreams to their FPGA](#TODO) all from the comfort of their web browser and a GUI application.
+Users will be able to build projects, compile their code to bitstreams, , and flash their bitstreams to their FPGA all from the comfort of their web browser and a GUI application.
 This project is built using [Flask](https://flask.palletsprojects.com/en/2.0.x/) for the backend, and vanilla html and javascript for the frontend.
+To begin, please see [Student User Documentation](docs/student-documentation.md) for more information on how to use this website.

 > This is intended to be used in combination with ES4 and other related courses at Tufts University which use VHDL and ice40 FPGAs.
 This is written with assumptions about the enviornment in which it runs.
-See [Maintainer Documentation](docs/maintainer-documentation.md) for more information.
+See [Maintainer Documentation](docs/images/maintainer-documentation.md) for more information.

 #